Causalfaction/Orderbook-price-prediction/README.md

 Data:

-  -1 second interval data logged on Ethereum over a roughly 18 hour period -Volume weighted average price of all limit orders within 1% of current price
+  -1 second interval data logged on Ethereum over a roughly 18 hour period with volume weighted average price of all limit orders within 1% of current price as an input variable

 Pre-processing: